hamiltonrichard/Myollama/OllamaDockerOpenSUSE.md

-# Installing the Ollama Docker Image in OpenSUSE in Windows Subsystem for Linux
+# Installing the Ollama Docker Image in OpenSUSE under the Windows Subsystem for Linux

 The following instructions describe how to run Ollama in Docker to run within a Windows Subsystem for Linux OpenSUSE instance.
 The document assumes that your your system has a suported Nvidia card.
 See the Ollama documentation listed in the sources below for information on ATI Graphics cards.
 Information on creating and restoring a backup of the WSL image can be found at the end of the document.